 This is the second of three blog posts in which I discuss steps I took in seeking literary representation, above and beyond “write the best book you can, and polish it ‘til it shines.”
 In the first installment, I discussed the process by which I set up validated Author Pages for myself on both Amazon…Continue

-Back in early spring, i set myself a two-part writing goal: i would finish novel revisions by the beginning of summer, and I’d give myself a year to seek a literary agent to represent me.
+Back in early spring of 2014, I set myself a two-part writing goal: I would finish novel revisions by the beginning of summer, and I’d give myself a year to seek a literary agent to represent me.
 I did finish those revisions by May, and I signed with Jonathan Lyons of Curtis Brown, Ltd., by the end of July.
-In terms of the revisions, well, that’s on any writer to do her…Continue
+In terms of the revisions, well, it’s on any writer to…Continue

 For the past few weeks I’ve been querying Literary Agents in hopes that one will take the bait and represent my new novel, The River Keeper.
 To date I have sent out 47 proposals and out of those I have only received two personal messages back.
 I took one agent’s suggestion to heart and revised several chapters per her input.
 I do believe the changes improved the book and I am thankful to that agent.